netboxlabs/diode-sdk-python/docs/entities.md

         """
-        VirtualMachine entity with only a name provided will attempt to create or update a name with the given name and placeholders (i.e. "undefined") for other nested objects types (e.g. Site) required by NetBox.
+        VirtualMachine entity with only a name provided will attempt to create or update a name with the given name and placeholders (i.e. "undefined") for other nested objects types (e.g. Site, Role, Cluster, Platform, Device) required by NetBox.
         """

         virtual_machine = VirtualMachine(name="VM A")